hugodemiglio/hg-finance-gem/README.md

 Welcome to official HG Finance's Ruby Gem!

-Now you can simple get Brazilian finance data (currencies exchange, government taxes and stocks markets) from HG Finance API directly on your Ruby Application!
+Now you can simple get finance data (currencies exchange, crypto currencies exchanges, brazilian government taxes and stocks markets) from HG Finance API directly on your Ruby Application!

 ## Installation